 Despite this proactive, if risky approach, the film opened to universally abject reviews, taking just $7 million dollars at the box-office against a budget of $23 million.
 The film would eventually go on to record a profit, but the damage had already been done.

 Roget Ebert called the movie both “stupid and incoherent” while the New York Times stated that “nothing kills a sequel faster than reverence, and ”Jaws the Revenge” has a bad case of ”Jaws I” worship, beginning with lingering shots of Roy Scheider’s photo hanging in the Amity Police Department and running through Ellen’s sepia-toned memories from the first film.”

-The film has been called, in turn, stupid, boring and comically bad.
+The film has been accused, in turn, of being stupid, boring and comically bad.
 But what these reviews forget to do is place the film in context.
 Jaws The Revenge is not a good film, it is a barely competent one, but it is set against a backdrop of the most unreasonable of demands.
 Joseph Sargent was asked to build an entire film from the ground up, with very little steer, in less than 10 months.

 Yes, Jaws The Revenge is about a shark that seemingly knows the Brody family’s every move.
 It’s absurd, poor conceived and executed.
 And yet, buried within the wreckage there are some interesting ideas.
 Some of the abiding themes of the film are of loss, the grieving process and recovery.
 No matter how staggeringly clunky and ineptly assembled, given adequate time, with deference to the character piece of Jaws, the years since its release could have been kinder to Jaws The Revenge.